johnwalicki/TI-SimpleLink-Workshop/part2/NODERED.md

 ### Step 1 - Node-RED Visual Programming

 Recall that at the beginning of this section, you created a Node-RED Starter Application and bound a IoT Instance to it.
-Once the Green **Running** icon appears, click the **View App URL** button (6)
+Once the Green **Running** icon appears, click the **View App URL** link
 ![IBM Cloud screenshot](/screenshots/Running-StarterKit-IoTP.png)

 ### Step 2 - How to secure your Node-RED Editor in IBM Cloud